 Students who have taken college-level course work should submit official transcripts from all institutions attended and it is the policy of Sullivan University to accept credit from other postsecondary institutions when accredited by an agency recognized by the USDOE or CHEA when certain criteria are met.
+Academic transcripts, from foreign colleges or universities, must be accompanied by an evaluation performed by World Education Services (WES), International Education Services (AACRAO), Foreign Credential Service of America (FCSA), or Educational Credential Evaluators (ECE).
 Undergraduate transfer credit will be approved and applied toward the student's academic program if courses are equivalent to those courses offered at Sullivan, and in which the student has earned a grade of "C" or better.
 Graduate School transfer credit will be approved by the Graduate Admissions Committee and applied toward the student's academic program if the courses are equivalent to those courses offered at Sullivan, and in which the student has earned a grade of "B" or better unless the student chooses to waive the transfer credit option.
+Graduate School students may not decline/ waive previously awarded credit.
 Applicable credits earned at Sullivan University in which the student has a minimum passing grade will be applied to fulfill program requirements in a dual or consecutively enrolled degree program.
-Students may not decline/waive previously earned credit for alternate coursework/credit.

 The approval of transfer credit for certain courses completed prior to attending Sullivan University can result in the waiver of Basic Mathematics (MTH 100), Introduction to Writing (ENG 100), and Information Literacy (FYE 101).
-If a student places into ENG 100 or MTH 100 but transfers in an ENG 101 or MTH 101 that was taken elsewhere within the previous five years, the student may be waived from the 100 level course and scheduled immediately into ENG 102 or MTH 102.
+If a student places into ENG 100 or MTH 100 but transfers in an ENG 101 or MTH 101 that was taken elsewhere, the student may be waived from the 100 level course and scheduled immediately into ENG 102 or MTH 102.
 The registrar in consultation with faculty qualified in the subject matter is responsible for determining coursework that will be applied toward a program of study at the University.
 Students transferring credit from other colleges or universities must provide Sullivan University with official transcripts of all courses completed and, if requested, statements of academic policy from previously attended institutions.